oblac/jodd-site/content/props/index.md

     String user = props.getValue("db.username", "develop");
 ~~~~~

-More then one profile can be specified at a time.
+More than one profile can be specified at a time.
 The order
 of specified profiles is important!
 When one key
-is defined in more then one active profile, the FIRST
+is defined in more than one active profile, the FIRST
 value (of first matched profile) is returned.
 {: .attn}

 It is also possible to lookup only for base properties
 (ignoring the profiles) - using `getBaseValue()` method.
-Base properties are those that don't belong to
+Base properties are those that don't belong to any profile.
-any profile.

 ### Default active profiles

 Usually, only one set of profiles is active during the application's
 lifetime.
 Instead of passing active profiles to `getValues()` methods
-each and every time, *Props* allows to define so called active profiles
+each and every time, *Props* allows to define so-called active profiles
 externally, in the same `props` files used for loading properties.

-Active profiles are default profiles when looking for a property using
+The active profiles are default when looking for a property using
 method `getValue(String)`.

-Active profiles can be set in the `props` files - this way the
+Active profiles can be defined in the `props` files - this way the
 configuration set can be changed (i.e. active profiles can be modified)
 without the need to recompile the code.
 Active profiles are defined
 under the special base key named `@profiles`.
 Example: